twistedfall/opencv-rust/README.md

 * `OPENCV_DISABLE_PROBES`
   Comma separated list of OpenCV package auto-discovery systems to exclude from running.
 Might be useful if one of the higher priority systems is producing incorrect results.
 Can contain the following values:
+    * environment - reads data only from the `OPENCV_LINK_LIBS`, `OPENCV_LINK_PATHS` and `OPENCV_INCLUDE_PATHS`
+      environment variables
     * pkg_config
     * cmake
+    * vcpkg_cmake - like vcpkg, but only uses vcpkg for path discovery, the actual OpenCV probe is done using cmake (cmake related environment variables are applicable with this probe)
     * vcpkg

 * `OPENCV_CLANG_STDLIB_PATH`